 3.)
 Lake Titicaca

-There are lots of boat trips available which are excellent ways to see the lake but if you really want to take matters into your own hands, you can always hop into a kayak and get up close and personal with the highest navigable lake in the world!
+Now, there are lots of boat trips available which are excellent ways to see the lake.
+Though, if you really want to take matters into your own hands, you can always hop into a kayak and get up close and personal with the highest navigable lake in the world.

 4.)
 Uyuni Salt Flats

 Arguably, the most famous attraction in Bolivia is the Uyuni Salt Flats.
-This perspective-defying natural wonder are absolutely stunning and one you won’t forget in a hurry.
-(Remember to bring props with you by the way – totally worth it for those amazing photos).
+This perspective-defying natural wonder is absolutely stunning and one you won’t forget in a hurry.

 5.)
 The Pampas

-If you want to see flora and fauna to contrast the flats, then these jungle-like wetlands are a perfect spot for you to explore.
-While the Pampas are not part of the Amazon Jungle, they are part of the Amazonian basin and can prove to be a better place to see wildlife up close and personal.
+While the Pampas are not part of the Amazon Jungle, they are part of the Amazonian basin and can prove to be a better place to see wildlife.

-Starting with a jeep drive into the thick of it and transitioning into a guided canoe tour, this experience will get your adrenaline racing as you encounter alligators, capybaras, and anacondas on the banks!
-Many places you can book tours with will have their own campsites along the way to stop for lunch, a great way to really take in the liveliness of the Pampas.
+Starting with a jeep drive into the thick of it and transitioning into a guided canoe tour.
+This experience will get your adrenaline racing as you encounter alligators, capybaras, and anacondas on the banks.

 6.)
 Amboró National Park